danwerner21/UniFLEX/README.md

 I choose to use no SMT components but DIP20, DIP40, DIP14, DIP16 etc. In the (unlikely) event that someone likes it and want to build and experiment with the hard- and software, I feel it is better not to challenge the soldering skills too much.

+A friend gave me his CS System that he ran professionally up to 1995!
+It still works, even the SASI Hard disk and it helps me now to recover the missing pieces in knowledge and it is fun to use it again.

 I will post all design files and schematics for the boards in the near future when I have completed the tests.

 The next board will be the MON-itor board, it contains up to 1 MByte static RAM, 2K ROM, an ACIA for console via RS232, a PIA for printer, timer control and memory trap.
 It also provides the main address decoding for te system.
 The memory trap will catch addressing of non-existing memory for read and write.
 Any access to it results in an abort of the responsible process and give a core dump.
 When reading from 'non-existent' memory, the resulting data is $3F, this will produce a trap also.
+I believe I have figured out a reliable way to use a HD63X09 in native mode for the OS and immume for changes in the operating mode by a user processes (modem access.....) with minor overhead.

 In the works is further an IDE interface, DMA driven.
 The design is finished and a board can be made.
 I expect not that it will work the first time.
 We will see.